Car loan for a US import car with MOT approval

 Katrin Straub

-The dream of owning your own US car is within reach, but financing unexpectedly proves to be a hurdle.
-Many banks hesitate with import vehicles, even with successful TÜV approval.
-This article will show you how to confidently secure a car loan for your US import vehicle with TÜV approval through proper preparation and the right documents.
+The dream of owning your own US car is within reach, but financing turns out to be an unexpected hurdle.
+Many banks hesitate when it comes to imported vehicles, even with a passed TÜV inspection.
+This article shows you how, with the right preparation and the appropriate documents, you can successfully secure a car loan for your US import car with TÜV approval.

 The topic in brief and concise terms

-The full TÜV inspection according to § 21 StVZO is the most important requirement for approval and for obtaining a financing commitment from a bank.
+The full TÜV inspection in accordance with § 21 StVZO is the most important prerequisite for registration and a bank’s financing commitment.

-A comprehensive documentation including a TÜV report, customs clearance certificate, and valuation report is crucial in gaining the bank's trust.
+Complete documentation with a TÜV inspection report, customs no-objection certificate and valuation report is crucial to gaining the bank’s trust.

-The total cost of a US import is often 25 to 30 percent higher than the purchase price due to customs, taxes, and modifications.
+The total cost of a US import is often 25 to 30 per cent above the purchase price alone due to customs duties, taxes and conversion work.

-The approval for financing a US vehicle often fails due to the banks' risk assessment.
-Unlike European models, a standardised type approval is missing, which complicates the vehicle's valuation by at least 20 percent.
-The American "Certificate of Title" is not equivalent to the German vehicle registration document (Zulassungsbescheinigung Teil II) and offers the bank less security.
-Banks evaluate the resale risk for niche vehicles as significantly higher.
-The absence of a German vehicle registration document means that in the event of credit default, the institution only possesses collateral that is difficult to realise.
+Financing approval for a US vehicle often fails because of the banks’ risk assessment.
+Unlike European models, there is no standardised type approval, which makes it at least 20 per cent more difficult to assess the vehicle’s value.
+The American “Certificate of Title” is not equivalent to the German vehicle registration document (registration certificate part II) and offers the bank less security.
+Banks assess the resale risk for niche vehicles as significantly higher.
+A missing German vehicle registration document means that the institution only has collateral that is difficult to realise in the event of a loan default.
 This uncertainty often leads to rejection or interest rate surcharges of up to three percentage points.
-Proper preparation and documentation are therefore crucial to overcoming this initial hurdle.
+Proper preparation and documentation are therefore crucial in order to overcome this first hurdle.

-The TÜV full inspection according to § 21 StVZO is the most important step in legalising your US import in Germany.
-This appraisal is more than a normal main inspection and costs between 150 and 500 Euros, depending on the effort involved.
-It confirms that the vehicle complies with German safety and environmental regulations after all necessary modifications have been made.
-Without this positive report, the registration office will not issue German vehicle documents.
+The TÜV full inspection under Section 21 StVZO is the most important step in legalising your US import in Germany.
+This report is more than a standard roadworthiness test and costs between 150 and 500 euros depending on the amount of work involved.
+It confirms that, after all necessary modifications, the vehicle complies with German safety and environmental regulations.
+Without this positive report, the licensing authority will not issue German vehicle documents.
 For the bank, this document is the first tangible proof that the imported vehicle has become a car approved for the German market.
-The inspection includes a detailed check of essential components.
+The inspection includes a detailed examination of essential components.

 These include, among others: